nextgis/nextgisweb/doc/internal/jsrealm.rst

   $ cd ~ngw
   $ nextgisweb jsrealm.install

-And now you can add some external dependecy for this package, for example:
+And now you can add some external dependency for this package, for example:

 .. code-block:: bash

   $ cd ~ngw
   $ yarn workspace "@nextgisweb/bar" add faker

-Then you can see that dependecy was added to ``package.json`` and now ``bar/nodepkg/package.json`` looks like this:
+Then you can see that dependency was added to ``package.json`` and now ``bar/nodepkg/package.json`` looks like this:

 .. code-block:: json